linroger/FinanceCompendium/II. Economics/Cycles and Crises/Bridgewater Associates/Principles For Navigating Big Debt Crises By Ray Dalio.md

 There are four types of levers that policy makers can pull to bring debt and debt service levels down relative to the income and cash flow levels that are required to service them:

-NaN.
-Austerity (i.e., spending less)
+1. Austerity (i.e., spending less)

-NaN.
-Debt defaults/restructuringings
+2. Debt defaults/restructurings

-NaN.
-The central bank "printing money" and making purchases (or providing guarantees)
+3. The central bank "printing money" and making purchases (or providing guarantees)

-NaN.
-Transfers of money and credit from those who have more than they need to those who have less
+4. Transfers of money and credit from those who have more than they need to those who have less

 Each one of their levers has different impacts on the economy.
 Some are inflationary and stimulate growth (e.g., "printing money"), while others are deflationary and help reduce debt burdens (e.g., austerity and defaults).
 The key to creating a "beautiful deleveraging" (a reduction in debt/income ratios accompanied by acceptable inflation and growth rates, which I explain later) lies in striking the right balance between them.
 In this happy scenario, debt-to-income ratios decline at the same time that economic activity and financial asset prices improve, gradually bringing the nominal growth rate of incomes back above the nominal interest rate.

 These levers shift around who benefits and who suffers, and over what amount of time.
 Policy makers are put in the politically difficult position of having to make those choices.
 As a result, they are rarely appreciated, even when they handle the debt crisis well.

-# The Template for the Archetypal Long-Term/Big Debt Cycle
+## The Template for the Archetypal Long-Term/Big Debt Cycle

 The template that follows is based on my examination of 48 big debt cycles, which include all of the cases that led to real GDP falling by more than 3 percent in large countries (which is what I will call a depression).
 For clarity, I divided the affected countries into two groups: 1) Those that didn't have much of their debt denominated in foreign currency and that didn't experience inflationary depressions, and 2) those that had a significant amount of their debt denominated in foreign currency and did experience inflationary depressions.
 Since there was about a 75 percent correlation between the amounts of their foreign debts and the amounts of inflation that they experienced (which is not surprising, since having a lot of their debts denominated in foreign currency was a cause of their depressions being inflationary), it made sense to group those that had more foreign currency debt with those that had inflationary depressions.